U.S. Jobless Claims Rose Last Week

-WASHINGTON – The number of Americans applying for first-time unemployment benefits rose last week, though overall numbers remain consistent with steady job gains.
+WASHINGTON – The number of Americans applying for first-time unemployment benefits rose last week for the third consecutive time, though overall numbers remain consistent with steady job gains.

 Continue Reading Below